haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/install/cli/install-cli-uninstall-mods.md

 		<span class="glyphicon-class">
   		<p>Uninstalling a module <em>always</em> runs <code>composer remove</code>.
 The <code>--remove-data</code> option removes database data and schema defined by the module's <code>Uninstall</code> class.</p></span>
 	</div>
-5. Cleans the {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %}.
+5. Cleans the {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}缓存{% endglossarytooltip %}.
 6. Updates generated classes.
 6. If `--clear-static-content` is specified, cleans <a href="{{ page.baseurl }}/config-guide/cli/config-cli-subcommands-static-view.html#config-cli-static-overview">生成的静态视图文件</a>.
 7.	离开维护模式。

-For example, if you attempt to uninstall a module that another module depends on, the following message displays:
+例如， if you attempt to uninstall a module that another module depends on, the following message displays:

 	magento module:uninstall Magento_SampleMinimal
 		Cannot uninstall module 'Magento_SampleMinimal' because the following module(s) depend on it: